 - Where an applicant has died - Where an applicant has requested removal from the list.
 If this request is made verbally and not in writing, the organisation will then confirm the request by letter. - Where an applicant fails to respond to the review of the housing list or clear request for information.
 Applicants will be clearly informed of the implications of not responding and following removal will be informed of this in writing.
-In these cases, applications will be reinstated once the applicant has provided the information required within 3 months
+In these cases, applications will only be reinstated if the applicant provides the information required within 3 months of the original request.

-• Where an applicant has changed address
+Where an applicant has changed address